MalwareTech/TrickBot-Toolkit/README.md

 For it to work you'll need to fill servers.txt with a list of recent servers (TrickBot servers die very quickly)

+-o (--output) is the file to save to.

-the -f (--file) specifes the file to download, here is a list of files available.
+-f (--file) specifes the file to download, here is a list of files available:
 * Modules
   * systeminfo32 - gather information about the infected system (32-bit module)
   * injectdll32 - injects into the browser and performs webinjects (32-bit module)